 What is an olla?

-I’m using ollas from Growoya.
-I’ve used them in different areas around my garden, and have found them the best way to water outdoor potted plants.
+I use ollas from Growoya.
+I’ve used them in different areas around my garden and have found them the best way to water outdoor potted plants.
 If you would like more information about using ollas, check out their website.
-Use code GROWING for a small discount.

 The best way to water outdoor potted plants is by using ollas

-For example, I planted this container at the beginning of July in Arizona.
+For example, I planted this container in Arizona at the beginning of July.
 It gets full sun.
-I refill the ollas each morning and the plants are thriving, even though I planted them during the hottest month of the year.
+I refill the ollas 2-3 times per week, and the plants are thriving, even though I planted them during the hottest month of the year.

-Why are ollas the best way to water outdoor potted plants?
+Why are ollas the best way to water containers?

 - Ollas do not need water lines going to or from the plants.